dataspark-co/oep-api-next/README.md

 4. Run the script `stop-new-api.sh` to stop the server.

+5. Update the file `www/news.html` for latest news.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.